-A steady-state vapor diffusion analysis was performed assuming the wall dimensions and materials cited above, and the following roof dimensions and materials: a 50-mm (2-in.) thick tongue and groove wood deck, a 7-kg (15-lb) asphalt felt, 65-mm (2 9/16-in.) thick polyisocyanurate insulation, two layers of 11-mm (7/16-in.)
-OSB separated by a 21-mm (13/16-in.) non-ventilated air space, 7-kg (15-lb) asphalt felt, and asphalt shingles.
-The air gap between the two OSBs was assumed to be non-ventilated because wood blocking installed at the eaves would prevent airflow through the gap.
-In addition to existing conditions, analyses were performed for assumed repairs of adding a vapor retarder to the roof and wall assemblies.
-Results (Tables 1 and 2) indicate the following:
+A steady-state vapor diffusion analysis was performed assuming the wall dimensions and materials cited above and the following roof dimensions and materials: a 50 mm (2 in.) thick tongue-and-groove wood deck, a 7 kg (15 lb.) asphalt felt, 65 mm (2 9/16 in.) thick polyisocyanurate insulation, two layers of 11 mm (7/16 in.)
+OSB separated by a 21 mm (13/16 in.) nonventilated air space, 7 kg (15 lb.) asphalt felt, and asphalt shingles.
+The air gap between the two OSBs was assumed to be nonventilated because wood blockings installed at the eaves would prevent airflow through the gap.
+In addition to existing conditions, analyses were performed for the assumed repairs of adding a vapor retarder to the roof and wall assemblies.
+Results are presented in Tables 1 and 2 and indicate the following:

-- The existing roof was predicted to have condensation between the insulation top surface and OSB for all winter conditions analyzed.
+The existing roof was predicted to have condensation between the insulation top surface and OSB for all winter conditions analyzed.
 Condensation was also predicted to occur beneath the insulation for the winter design case, the average January case, and the average February case.
-The condensation rates were considered low (underestimated) due to gaps in the wood deck and insulation boards. - The existing wall was predicted to have condensation between the insulation and brick for all winter conditions analyzed. - The assumed roof repair was the addition of a continuous warm side 0.15-mm • (6-mil) polyethylene vapor retarder with a ventilated air space beneath the vapor retarder.
-This repair indicated condensation potential at the interface between top of the insulation and the bottom of the OSB for the severe ASHRAE winter design, the average January, and the average February cases when 95% RH was assumed for the indoor air.
-No condensation potential was indicated when the ASHRAE winter design, the average January, and the average February cases were assumed to have indoor relative humidities of 22, 46, and 53%, respectively.
+The condensation rates were considered low (underestimated) due to gaps in the wood deck and insulation boards.

+- 2. The existing wall was predicted to have condensation between the insulation and brick for all winter conditions analyzed. - 3.
+The assumed roof repair was the addition of a continuous warm side 0.15 mm (6 mil) polyethylene vapor retarder with a ventilated air space beneath the vapor retarder.
+This repair indicated condensation potential at the interface between the top of the insulation and the bottom of the OSB for the severe ASHRAE winter design, the average January case, and the average February case when 95% RH was assumed for the indoor air.
+No condensation potential was indicated when the ASHRAE winter design, the average January case, and the average February case were assumed to have indoor relative humidities of 22%, 46%, and 53%, respectively.
 The ASHRAE winter design condition is a severe case for condensation and is anticipated to be exceeded 2.5% of the hours in the months of December, January, and February, which is 54 winter hours.
 Condensation predicted to occur only under these conditions is frequently able to evaporate during other periods and not cause damage.
-The predicted relative humidity to prevent condensation potential for the average January and February cases were greater than the reported design relative humidity of 40%.
-This repair was considered adequate for the conditions assumed. - The assumed wall repair was a continuous 0.15-mm (6-mil) polyethylene vapor retarder placed on the existing wall surface and a water resistant wall board placed on the inside surface of the vapor retarder.
-It was also assumed that a vapor retarding paint was applied to the interior surfaces of the wallboards.
-Analyses of this repair indicated a condensation potential at the interface of the insulation and brick for the severe ASHRAE winter design and average January cases when 95% relative humidity was assumed for the indoor air.
-No condensation potential was indicated when the ASHRAE winter design and average January cases were assumed to have indoor relative humidities of 39 and 88%, respectively.
-The predicted relative humidity to prevent condensation potential for the average January case is greater than the reported room relative humidity of 40%.
-This repair was considered adequate for the conditions assumed.
+The predicted relative humidity to prevent condensation potential for the average January and Febru-